 About the Exhibition

 The American Tapestry Alliance is a not-for-profit, member-supported organization seeking to exhibit the best of contemporary tapestry.
-Since 1986, ATA has sponsored a biennial, juried exhibition.
+Since 1996, ATA has sponsored a biennial, juried exhibition.
 ATA invites submissions from tapestry artists around the world.
 The intention of this show is to include not only artists who work within more traditional definitions of tapestry, but also those artists whose work expands upon the core principles of the medium as it explores new techniques and processes.
 This is the only ATA show that accepts larger tapestries and so this is often a very exciting exhibition to experience in person.

 56 Highfield Drive

 June 18, 2021 – September 12, 2021